Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/9-Unstoppable_Applications_slides.md

 - Complexity generally increases the risks of failures
   - Hypothesis: this _usually_ makes systems more brittle.
-- "Oops clauses" may be justified, but be careful they don't undermine the system
+- "Oops clauses" may be justified, but take heed they do not undermine the system.

 Notes: